AndydeCleyre/mouse-ran-down/README.md

 To run it effectively you'll need to install `ffmpeg` and `mailcap`, and you might benefit from installing `atomicparsley`.
+If you want it to work with YouTube links, install `deno` as well.

 Run `mouse-ran-down --help` for usage.